dde/qqcs/README.md

 # QQCS - Quick Quantum Circuit Simulation

-## Notes on Version 1.2.0

-Version 1.2.0 introduces several upward incompatibilities in order to expand the set of gates supported and to simplify the syntax:

-    * Ungated circuit lines are now represented by the underscore (_) character, not the lower case i
-    * The comma syntax for ungated circuit lines between gates has been eliminated.
-What used to be specified as :X,I,X can now be specified as :X_X
-    * The S adjoint gate has been renamed from 's' to 'Sa'.
-A similiar change has been made for the T adjoint gate.
-    * In prior versions, factoring at the end of a custom gate assignment was displayed but did not affect the assigned gate matrix.
-It now does.

-New features in version 1.2.0 include:

-    * Rx(𝜃), Ry(𝜃), and Rz(𝜃) rotation gates
-    * U(𝜃,𝜙,λ), general rotation gate (U1, U2, and U3) based on a three parameter general 2x2 unitary matrix

 ## Overview

-The student new to Quantum Computing immediately confronts the steep hurdle of the mathematics of complex vector spaces needed to understand the basic concepts
+The student new to Quantum Computing immediately confronts the steep hurdle of the mathematics of complex vector spaces needed to understand the basic concepts.

-There are elaborate systems available to aid quantum computations, but they are embedded in other languages, which is just one more thing to learn
+There are elaborate systems available to aid quantum computations, but they are embedded in other languages, which is just one more thing to learn.

 When working with quantum algorithms expressed as circuits or gate sequences, one wants to know several things that are not immediately available in quantum programming systems.

     * A trace of the quantum state after each circuit gate
     * A display of the gate equivalent at any point in the circuit